eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     dds::sub::DataReader<HelloWorldData::Msg> dr(subscriber, topic, drqos);

-To retrieve data in your application code from the data reader's cache you can either use pre-allocated a buffer to store the data or loaned it from the middleware.
+To retrieve data in your application code from the data reader's cache you can either use a pre-allocated buffer to store the data or loan it from the middleware.

-If you decide to use a pre-allocated buffer, you create an array/vector like container.
+If you use a pre-allocated buffer, you create an array/vector-like like container.
 If you use the loaned buffer option, you need to be aware that these buffers are actually 'owned' by the middleware, precisely by the DataReader.
-The Cyclone DDS CXX API allows you to return the loans implicitly through scoping.
+The Cyclone DDS CXX API implicitly allows you to return the loans through scoping.

-In our example we are using the loan samples mode (``LoanedSamples``).
+In our example, we use the loan samples mode (``LoanedSamples``).
-``Samples`` are an unbounded sequence of samples; the length of the sequence depends on the amount of data available in the data reader's cache.
+``Samples`` are an unbounded sequence of samples; the sequence length depends on the amount of data available in the data reader's cache.

 .. code-block:: C++